urnathan/moke/README.md

 If no KEYBOARD argument is provided, a default of ` keyboard$` is used.
-As explained above this is anchored to the end of the device's name.<a href="#1"><sup>1</sup></a> To provide an empty partial name, and avoid the default, use an empty string for the argument (`''`), but that is very unlikely to work as many input devices generate key presses.
+As explained above this is anchored to the end of the device's name.<a href="#1"><sup>1</sup></a> To provide an empty partial name, and avoid the default, use an empty string for the argument (`''`).
+As Moke also requires the keyboard to emit alphabetic keys, that can be sufficient.

 If no `-l`, `-m` or `-r` options are given, a default mapping is
 provided: